micropython/micropython/docs/design_guide.rst

 CircuitPython is aimed to be one's first experience with code.
 It will be the first step into the world of hardware and software.
-To ease one's exploration out from this first step, make sure that the functionality shared with CPython shares the same API.
+To ease one's exploration out from this first step, make sure that functionality shared with CPython shares the same API.
 It doesn't need to be the full API it can be a subset.
 However, do not add non-CPython APIs to the same modules.
 Instead, use separate non-CPython modules to add extra functionality.
 By distinguishing API boundaries at modules